Messiah University: International programs

-The men's and women's track & field teams have won five individual NCAA Division III National Championships.

-The Falcons have earned 43 CoSIDA Academic All-American honors in their history, including 32 since 2011.

 Spiritual life

 Community Covenant

 Students at Messiah University are required to sign a Community Covenant upon entering.
 The document states that every person is created in the image of God, and that there are certain responsibilities of living in community that must also be assumed in relation to God, others, and his creation.

-First and foremost, the Community Covenant affirms belief in God and the Bible.
-Specifically, the Community Covenant requires commitment to academic integrity, responsible decision making in light of Christian values, and balancing personal freedom with concern for others.
-Practically, the Covenant bans both on- and off-campus the use of illegal drugs, alcohol, and tobacco as well as gambling, profanity, "occult practices", sexual intercourse outside of marriage, and homosexual behavior.
+The Community Covenant affirms belief in God and the Bible.
+The Covenant requires commitment to academic integrity, responsible decision making in light of Christian values, and balancing personal freedom with concern for others.
+The Covenant bans both on- and off-campus the use of illegal drugs, alcohol, and tobacco as well as gambling, profanity, "occult practices," sexual intercourse outside of marriage, and "same-sex sexual expression."
 It also prescribes the avoidance of drunkenness, stealing, and dishonesty.
 The covenant also prohibits certain attitudes, such as greed, lust, and jealousy, but allows that these attributes are typically expressed less outwardly.